-Assault Charges in MD: What to Know If You’ve Been Arrested
+Assault Charges in MD: What to Know If Arrested

 Assault charges in MD are classified as either a misdemeanor or a felony, and the consequences of either can be devastating.
-This guide covers everything you need to know if you’ve been arrested on Maryland assault charges.
+Learn more here.

 The Basics of Assault Charges in MD

-A reliable Maryland criminal lawyer would be an indispensable resource for a person in this position.
-Those facing assault charges in MD due to actual violence should contact a reputable defense attorney for a free consultation to discuss their legal options.
+Those facing assault charges in MD due to actual violence should contact a reputable Maryland assault lawyer for a free consultation to discuss their legal options.

 How Are Assault Charges in Maryland Classified?